daattali/daattali.github.io/_drafts/2015-12-09-ezknitr-package.md

      |- report.HTML
 ~~~

+We didn't explicitly have to set the working direcory, but you can use the `wd` argument if you do require a different directory.
 After running `ezknit()`, you can run `open_output_dir()` to open the output directory in your file browser if you want to easily see the resulting report.
 Getting a similar directory structure with `knitr` is not simple, but with `ezknitr` it's trivial.

 Note that `ezknitr` produces both a markdown and an HTML file for each report (you can choose to discard them with the `keep_md` and `keep_html` arguments).